The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional dissipation: Abstract

 \section{Abstract}

-It is well-known that if one replaces standard velocity and magnetic dissipation by $(-\Delta)^\alpha u$ and $(-\Delta)^\beta b$ respectively, the magnetohydrodynamic equations are well-posed for $\alpha\ge\frac{5}{4}$ and $\alpha + \beta \ge \frac{5}{2}$.
-This paper considers the 3D Navier-Stokes and magnetohydrodynamic equations with partial fractional hyper-dissipation.
-It is proved that when each component of the velocity and magnetic field lacks dissipation along some direction, the existence and conditional uniqueness of the solution still hold.
-This paper extends the previous results in (Yang, Jiu and Wu, J. Differential Equations 266(1): 630-652, 2019) to a more general case.
+It is well-known that if one replaces standard velocity and magnetic diffusion by $(-\Delta)^\alpha u$ and $(-\Delta)^\beta b$ respectively, the magnetohydrodynamic equations are well-posed for $\alpha\ge\frac{5}{4}$ and $\alpha + \beta \ge \frac{5}{2}$.
+This paper considers the 3D Navier-Stokes and magnetohydrodynamic equations with partial fractional hyper-diffusion.
+It is proved that when each component of the velocity and magnetic field lacks diffusion along some direction, the existence and conditional uniqueness of the solution still hold.
+This paper extends the previous results in (Yang, Jiu and Wu J. Differential Equations 266(1): 630-652, 2019) to a more general case.

-{\bf Keywords:} Navier-Stokes equations, magnetohydrodynamic equations, partial diffusion, well-posedness, fractional diffusion
+{\it Keywords:} Navier-Stokes equations, magnetohydrodynamic equations, partial diffusion, well-posedness, fractional diffusion